 Use a spatula to move them to a baking sheet.

-Brush on the sweet chili sauce all over the ribs.
+Brush on the sweet chili sauce or your favorite BBQ sauce all over the ribs.

 Be generous!
 Brush on a lot.

 Now move your oven rack to the top 1/3 of the oven and broil for 5 minutes.
 Keep a good watch on ’em!
 Don’t let them burn.

 And that’s it!
 Baby Back Ribs with Sweet Chili Sauce.